KosRud/KosRud.github.io/kosrud.github.io/pages/students/html+css/guidelines.md

 ## Center of the page

-Keep the main content towards the center of the page, where it is most comfortable to read.
+* Keep the main content towards the center of the page, where it is most comfortable to read.

-Keep the left and right edges of the screen empty or reserve them for the content which the user looks at only occasionally (suggested links, tags, FAQ, menu, recent posts, etc.)
+* Keep the left and right edges of the screen empty or reserve them for the content that will be only looked at occasionally (suggested links, tags, FAQ, menu, recent posts, etc.)

 ## Colors

-Don't use too many colors (2-4 is optimal).
+* Don't use too many colors (2-4 is optimal).

-Pick one "main" color which you will use the most and use the other "secondary" colors for accents (buttons, headings, etc.).
+* Pick one "primary" color which you will use the most, and use other "secondary" colors to make important elements stand out (buttons, headings, links, etc.).
 The accent colors are usually more saturated and vivid to attract attention.

-Use vivid colors sparingly.
+* Use vivid colors sparingly.
 The "main" color should be easy on the eyes (desaturated).

 <style>
     .text-color-demo {